-According to the U.S. National Center for Education Statistics, there are over 60 colleges and universities around the nation that have programs in climatology or atmospheric science (www.nces.ed.gov).
-Most programs are housed within the academic department of geography, but some schools have atmospheric science programs in specialized departments, often coupled with other environmental sciences.
-Other schools offer climatology courses in meteorology programs that focus on science applications, such as weather forecasting.
+According to the U.S. National Center for Education Statistics, there are over 70 colleges and universities around the nation that have programs in climatology or atmospheric science.
+Most programs are housed within the academic department of geography, but some schools have atmospheric science programs in specialized departments, or climatology courses in meteorology..

 Bachelor's Degree in Atmospheric Science, Meteorology or Geography